opendragon/IF/README.md

   * C++-style comments are supported (`//` and `/* */`)
   * A semicolon comment (`;`) extends from the semicolon to the end-of-line
 * IPv4 values are in the form (`@###.###.###.###`) where `#` indicates a decimal digit; fewer than three digits can appear in each segment of the address

+## Build notes

+Note that an installed copy of ANTRL4 version 4.9.3 is required to build InitFile.